hubt/kubernetes-faq/README.md

 ## How do I build a High Availability(HA) cluster?

 The only stateful part of a kubernetes cluster is the etcd.
 The master server runs the controller manager, scheduler, and the API server and can be run as replicas.
-The controller manager and scheduler in the master servers use a leader election system, so only one process is really controlling the cluster at any time.
+The controller manager and scheduler in the master servers use a leader election system, so only one controller manager and scheduler is active for the cluster at any time.
 So an HA cluster generally consists of an etcd cluster of 3+ nodes and multiple master nodes. http://kubernetes.io/docs/admin/high-availability/#master-elected-components

 # Basic usage questions: